Updated October 5th 2023

 1. Book your Ireland elopement photographer

-Booking your Ireland elopement photographer is one of the most important vendors you will want to secure early on.
-Not only will you ensure all the important parts of your day will be captured through beautiful images, but your local photographer will also be able to help you with the planning of your whole Ireland elopement.
+Booking your local Irish elopement photographer is one of the most important vendors you will want to secure early on.
+Not only will you ensure all the important parts of your day will be captured through beautiful images, but your local photographer will also be able to help you with the planning of your whole Ireland elopement by being on hand to share everything that you will need to know!

 I help all of my couples every step of the way from providing exclusive planning guides, helping choose the perfect elopement location and vendors, and building the perfect timeline.
 Don’t hesitate to get in touch no matter how early on you are in exploring what your dream day can look like.
 I can help guide you through that vision.